Trivivium/devops-2k20/report/REPORT.md

 #### Database Migrations

-The second issue we encounted was also related to the database.
+The second issue we encountered was also related to the database.
 Using Entity Framework Core provides us with the option of using Database Migrations to deploy database changes automatically during start-up of the application.
 However, this requires us to opt-in to this technology from the start, which we